 Is a Humanist Wedding Legal?

 This depends on which part of the UK you live in.
-Humanist or celebrant-led weddings have had legal recognition in Scotland since 2005, and the number of humanist weddings in Scotland have now overtaken the number of Church of Scotland and Catholic weddings combined, says Rachael.
+Humanist or celebrant-led weddings have had legal recognition in Scotland since 2005, and the number of humanist weddings in Scotland has now overtaken the number of Church of Scotland and Catholic weddings combined, says Rachael.
 They are also legally recognised in Northern Ireland and Jersey, however, humanist weddings are not legal in England and Wales.

 Don’t let this panic you or put you off!
 It simply means you have to register the marriage or civil partnership beforehand at a registry office.
-A basic marriage ceremony or a civil partnership registration can be carried out for under £50 at a registry office anytime before or after the wedding day and takes as little and 6 and a half minutes.
+A basic marriage ceremony or a civil partnership registration can be carried out for under £50 at a registry office anytime before or after the wedding day and takes as little as 6 and a half minutes.

 Rachael advises couples to think about their wedding in the same way as other momentous life occasions like your birth or the birth of a child.
 They all require local government registration after the event, but you celebrate the anniversary of the day of the act, not of the day of legal registration!

 “A wedding ceremony is a sincere but joyful, public commitment of love in the presence of friends and family – the legal recognition of the ceremony is just a formality!
 Humanists UK are lobbying the UK government to change legislation in England and Wales, and are hopeful that this will be addressed soon.”